CD Training and Certification

 Option 1: Complete the CD training workshop and pass the exam.

 a.
-Serve as CD for a minimum of ten (10) CAOHC-approved OHC training courses with
+Serve as lead CD or serve as a secondary CD assisting with the entire course for a minimum of ten (10) CAOHC-approved OHC training courses with no substantiated violations of CAOHC policies and procedures.

 b.
-Actively participate on a CAOHC Committee or Task Force for at least two (2) full
+Actively participate on a CAOHC Committee or Task Force for at least two (2) full years.
+Active participation is defined as attendance at scheduled conference calls and contribution to Committee or Task Force projects.

 c.
-Accrue a minimum of ten (10) continuing education contact hours related to
+Accrue a minimum of ten (10) continuing education contact hours related to Occupational Hearing Conservation.

 d.
-Participate as an approved instructor in one or more CAOHC sponsored CD workshops
+Participate as an approved instructor in one or more CAOHC sponsored CD workshops.

 Complaint & Appeals Policy